 1940s Peasant Blouses

 One trend that surfaced in the ’40s was the peasant-style blouse, thanks to popular Latin Hollywood film star Carmen Miranda.
 It was made of white cotton and had short, puffed sleeves that gathered at the arm.
-It was also loose-fitting, with a scooped or square neckline, sometimes decorated with an eyelet at the neckline and sleeves.
-Bits of ribbon were woven through the eyelets on the tops and tied in bows at the neck and on each sleeve.
+It was also loose-fitting, with a scooped or square neckline, sometimes decorated with eyelet at the neckline and sleeves.
+Bits of ribbon were woven through the eyelets on these 1940s tops and tied in bows at the neck and on each sleeve.

-1940s Style Blouses Today
+Shop 1940s Style Blouses Today

-Otherwise, I like to wear vintage inspired ’40s blouses and shirts on a day to day basis.
-Here are some good choices from the 1940s style blouse shop:
+I have a few vintage 1940s blouses that I love to wear when I feel like dressing 100% vintage.
+Otherwise, I like to wear vintage inspired or reproduction ’40s blouses and knit shirts on a day to day basis.
+Here are some good choices in the 1940s style.